-The flexibility of the HAVC major allows many students to partake in Programs Abroad through UCSC or other institutions.
+The flexibility of the HAVC major allows students to partake in Programs Abroad through UCSC or other institutions.
 Education abroad provides students with the opportunity to immerse themselves in a new culture, study art and visual culture in a hands-on way, and learn new approaches to art history.
 Students interested in studying abroad should consult with a faculty adviser early in their studies in addition to taking language courses (many abroad programs have language requirements).

-Petition for courses taken abroad to count towards the HAVC program:
+Petition for courses taken abroad

 The flexibility of the HAVC program allows many students to partake in Programs Abroad through UCSC or other institutions.
 A petition form must be completed for any courses not on the departmental list.
 For courses that have not been pre-approved, please complete the following petition process:

-1) Fill out a substitution petition for each course taken at an outside institution.
+- Fill out a substitution petition for each course taken at an outside institution.
 Every petition must include a syllabus.

-3) If approved, the exception will be coded to show up on your student portal.
+- If approved, the exception will be coded to show up on your student portal.

-Please note: course grades need to be posted on the student's portal before substitutions are official.
+Please note: Course grades need to be posted on the student's portal before substitutions are official.